-December 7th, 2016 commemorated 75 years since the attack on Pearl Harbor.
-National Pearl Harbor Rememberance Day was an opportunity to honour the sacrifice and dedication by those involved in this tragedy, which thrust America into World War II.
+On December 7th, 1941 Pearl Harbor came under attack from the Imperial Japanese Navy Air Service .
+National Pearl Harbor Remembrance Day is an opportunity to honour the sacrifice and dedication by those involved in this tragedy, which thrust America into World War II.

-We visited Honolulu last October and there was only one place that we had to go to whilst we were there – Pearl Harbor.
+We visited Honolulu in October and there was only one place that we had to go to whilst we were there – Pearl Harbor.

 Firstly, before you go, don’t feel that you have to use the official cruise excursions to make your trip to Pearl Harbor.
 We found that this was a really popular excursion that had sold out before the cruise so with a bit of research we were able to book advanced tickets independently at a fraction of the price with US Parks and Recreation.
 These tickets can be booked up to two months in advance.